 - Tuesday, 02 February 2021 until Thursday, 04 February 2021: Interactive online University Booth at DATE 2021

 The University Booth is free of charge for presenters and their visitors.

 Best Demonstrator Award

-An award is given to the best demo during the Exhibition Coffee Break on Thursday, 12 March 2020 15:30.
+An award is given to the best demo during the Exhibition Coffee Break on Thursday, 04 February 2021 15:30:00 AoE.
 Any person attending the conference will be able to vote for the demonstrators.

 Each demonstration has at least one time slot of 2 hours (mandatory).
 On request, more individual time slots can be booked for more presentations (optional).
 Please ensure your availability not only for the mandatory time slot but also for all your selected optional time slots.
 We try our best to give you as many time slots for your demonstration as possible.
 Please check the final University Booth programme for all of your timeslots.

-At least one time slot before Thursday, 12 March 2020 15:30 has to be selected to have a chance on the Best Demonstrator Award.
+At least one time slot before Thursday, 04 February 2021 15:30:00 AoE has to be selected to have a chance on the Best Demonstrator Award.

-Demonstrations have to be accompanied by a DIN A4, one-page, single-sided description.
-This description will be printed in black and white 30 times by the University Booth organizers for distribution to your visitors and will also be available for download at the DATE website.
-Any further information material prepared by you is welcome and can be placed at your presentation desk for the visitors during the exhibition.
+Demonstrations must be accompanied by a DIN A4, one-page, single-sided description.
+This description will be available for download in the University Booth virtual room and at the DATE website.
 You may upload this description already during the first submission phase but you have to upload it during the second submission phase.

 Your accepted demonstration title, author list and abstract will become part of the official DATE proceedings published later in IEEE Xplore.
 No-shows will be removed.